Archaegeo/Archaegeo-Orbital-Hud/UserSettings.md

 * OrbitMapSize = 250 --  (Default: 250) Size of the orbit map, make sure it is divisible by 4
 * OrbitMapX = 75 --  (Default: 75) X postion of Orbit Display Disabled
 * OrbitMapY = 0 --  (Default: 0)  Y position of Orbit Display
+* soundVolume = 100 -- (Default: 100) Set to value (0-100 recommended) to control volume of voice and alerts.
+Alerts will automatically lower other hud sounds 50% if needed.
 ### Ship flight physics variables - Modify these with care, can have large effects on ship performance
 * speedChangeLarge = 5 --  (Default: 5) The speed change that occurs when you tap speed up/down, default is 5 (25% throttle change).
 * speedChangeSmall = 1 --  (Default: 1) the speed change that occurs while you hold speed up/down, default is 1 (5% throttle change).